-- Multi lingual user interface that includes English, German, Russian, French, Czech, Spanish, Italian, Turkish and Chinese languages.
+- A multi-lingual user interface that includes English, German, Russian, French, Czech, Spanish, Italian, Turkish, and Chinese languages.

-- Version control for Subversion, Mercurial and Git using ad on plugins.
+- Version control for Subversion, Mercurial, and Git using add on plugins.

 - And many more.

-Eric can easily be counted as best IDE for Python in free tier.
-You can read more about Eric Python here at - Eric Python IDE.
+Eric can easily be counted as the best IDE for Python in the free tier.
+You can read more about Eric Python here at – Eric Python IDE.

 9. Sublime Text 3 / Anaconda Python IDE

-Sublime Text 3 is one of the most powerful cross platform lightweight code editors till date.
-With the use of plugins Sublime Text 3 can be used as a full featured IDE - the Sublime Python IDE.
-You get elegance of sublime text and powers of Python at one place to create your own magic.
+Sublime Text 3 is one of the most powerful cross-platform lightweight code editors to date.
+With the use of plugins Sublime Text 3 can be used as a full-featured IDE – the Sublime Python IDE.
+You get the elegance of sublime text and powers of Python at one place to create your own magic.

 The most powerful transformation is brought to you by Anaconda package which provides code completion and linting for Python.
-While Anaconda takes care of the basics, there are tons of themes, lightning fast user interface, easy configuration, tons of packages for more power features.
+While Anaconda takes care of the basics, there are tons of themes, lightning-fast user interface, easy configuration, tons of packages for more powerful features.

 You can read more about Anaconda Python IDE here – Sublime Text 3 as Python IDE.